-October 1, 2013
+October 1, 2016

 As with previous Aspen Lung Conferences, we will utilize the successful format of State of the Art presentations grouped with relevant, short presentations.
-Each presentation will have sufficient time for discussion to facilitate a lively exchange of new ideas and thoughts on advances in the understanding of lung injury, repair and regeneration.
-Abstracts that focus on the basic mechanisms of lung injury and repair and translation of this work into novel treatment and regenerative strategies are strongly encouraged.
-There will be six honorary lectures: the Parker B. Francis Lectureship, the Roger S. Mitchell Lecture, the Giles F. Filley Lecture, the Thomas A. Neff Lecture, the Reuben M. Cherniack Lecture and the Thomas L. Petty Lecture.
-The conference summary will be presented by Thomas R. Martin, M.D., Global Head, Clinical Sciences Unit, Novartis Pharmaceutical Corporation.
+Each presentation will have sufficient time for discussion to facilitate a lively exchange of new ideas and thoughts on environmental and global lung health.
+There will be seven honorary lectures: the Parker B. Francis Lectureship, the Roger S. Mitchell Lecture, the Giles F. Filley Lecture, the Thomas A. Neff Lecture, the Reuben M. Cherniack Lecture, the Thomas L. Petty Lecture and the Marvin I. Schwarz Lecture.

-Chair, 57th Annual Meeting
+Chair, 60th Annual Meeting

 Thomas L. Petty Aspen Lung Conference